felixduvallet/ros-travis-integration/README.md

 unittests.
 If any of the compilation/test phases fail, the build is marked as a failure.
 Otherwise, it's a clean build.

-For more information, see the Travis CI documentation: http://docs.travis-ci.com/
+For more information on Travis CI, see their documentation: http://docs.travis-ci.com/

 # Handling Dependencies: